calico/borzoi/README.md

 [Borzoi Training Data](https://storage.googleapis.com/borzoi-paper/data/)<br/>

-*Note*: This data bucket is very large (multiple TB) and thus set to "Requester Pays".
-To access the bucket, you must have a billable user project set up on the Google Cloud Platform (GCP) which is specified with the "-u" flag when issuing gsutil commands.
-For example, to list the contents of "gs://borzoi-paper/data", issue the following command:
+*Note*: This data bucket is large (multiple TB) and thus set to "Requester Pays".
+To access the bucket, you must have a billable user project set up on the Google Cloud Platform (GCP) and included with the "-u" flag when issuing gsutil commands.
+For example, to list the contents of "gs://borzoi-paper/data", issue this command:
 ```sh
 gsutil -u <user_project> ls gs://borzoi-paper/data
 ```